kean/Nuke/Sources/NukeExtensions/NukeExtensions.docc/ImageViewExtensions.md

 Nuke provides a set of global functions that simplify loading of images into image views.
 It's a good starting point for some apps, but if you want to have more control, consider using Nuke's `ImagePipeline` directly.

-> Tip: For SwiftUI support, check out [NukeUI](https://github.com/kean/NukeUI).
+> Tip: For SwiftUI support, check out **NukeUI** module.
 It also includes custom image views for UIKit and AppKit designed to be a better replacement for global functions in `NukeExtensions`.

 ## Image View